 Cross over Munson Falls and bear right and wind through the trees into the parking area for Munson Falls.
 The parking area holds about 15 cars and can easily fill on a summer weekend day.

 No permits are needed for parking.

-No bathrooms or water are available at the trailhead.
-The closest restroom is 2 miles north of the intersection of Highway 101 and Munson Creek Road.
+Seasonal bathrooms is available at the trailhead.
+The next closest restroom is 2 miles north of the intersection of Highway 101 and Munson Creek Road.